realarna/CheckMK_Fortigate_API_Monitoring/README.md

 - Checkmk 2.4.x
 - Checkmk 2.5.x

-The current release includes a compatibility import for Checkmk 2.4 and 2.5 GUI extensions.
+The current release includes compatibility handling for Checkmk 2.4 and 2.5 GUI extensions.

 Package metadata used for the Checkmk 2.5-compatible builds: